 During the transition period, businesses will be able to trade with the EU on the same terms as before.
-There are no immediate changes that will come into effect before 1 January 2021 that you need to prepare for.

 Current requirements include: